borbert/FSND-Capstone/README.md

 Follow instructions to install the latest version of python for your platform in the [python docs](https://docs.python.org/3/using/unix.html#getting-and-installing-the-latest-version-of-python).

+#### Postrgres
+Make sure you have postgres installed locally if you wish to test the code locally.

 #### Virtual Enviornment

 I recommend working within a virtual environment whenever using Python for projects.
 This keeps your dependencies for each project separate and organaized.
 Instructions for setting up a virual enviornment for your platform can be found in the [python docs](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/).
 I used the venv process for this project.